 8. Teach your children about safe driving practices

 If you regularly drive your children to and from school, use your driving time together to educate your children about the best driving practices.
 The most effective way to do this is to model safe driving behavior.
 Drive safely to serve as an excellent example to them.
-Following tips above, and explain why it is important not to text while driving.
+Following the tips to drive safely above, and explain why it is important not to text while driving.

 What are the best steps to take if you or your child is involved in an accident?